-For those majors who spend a semester studying off-campus, the department will transfer no more than two courses in economics.
+For those majors who spend a semester studying off-campus, the department will transfer no more than one (1) unit of credit in economics.

-For those majors who spend two semesters studying off-campus, the department will transfer no more than four courses in economics.
+For those majors who spend two semesters studying off-campus, the department will transfer no more than two (2) units of credit in economics.

-The Economics Department will award economics credit for no more than a half (0.5) unit for an accounting or finance course taken at another institution.
+The Economics Department will award economics credit for no more than half (.5) unit for an accounting or finance course taken at another institution.